 In many cities, it ends up in the waste bin with paint cans and paper towels, as most curbside recycling programs do not accept them.
 As such, you can't recycle Styrofoam normally with your plastic bottles and aluminum cans.

-When asking is Styrofoam recyclable, you should check with your local council to see if your local recycling program makes an exception.
+You should check with your local council to see if your local recycling program makes an exception.

 In its expanded form, it is bulky and hardly cost-efficient when transported.
 This discourages styrofoam recycling.
 Processors do not recycle polystyrene used for food packaging due to hygienic concerns.
 However, other options below do exist, so you can see what recycling option works best for you.